GabrielMassana/SearchEmojiOnString-iOS/README.md

 ## License

-ButtonBackgroundColor-iOS is released under the MIT license.
+SearchEmojiOnString-iOS is released under the MIT license.
 Please see the file called LICENSE.

 ## Versions